socieboy/forum/README.md

 ### Database

-Customatize your own prefix for the forum database tables.
+Customize your own prefix for the forum database tables.
 ```
 'database' => [
     'prefix' => 'forum'